Bede is an artist with a long time interest in the lives of the saints.

 Who Was Don Bosco?

 St. John Bosco (1815-1888), familiarly known as Don Bosco, was born into a poor farming family in northern Italy.
 His father died when he was young, leaving the mother, Margarita, to raise her three boys alone.
-When he felt called to the priesthood, his elder brother Antonio placed many obstacles in the way.
+When John felt called to the priesthood, his elder brother Antonio placed many obstacles in the way.
 Antonio didn’t want to be stuck with all the farm work.
 Nonetheless, John persevered through these difficulties and was ordained in 1841.

 Don Bosco's first assignment was in Turin, where the population suffered many of the effects of industrialization and urbanization.
 The sight of so many disadvantaged youth walking the streets aimlessly moved him to pity.
 To prevent them from turning to crime, he decided to spend his life for their betterment.
 He established schools, apprenticeship programs, and eventually a religious congregation known as the Salesians, to carry on the work.
 His teaching methods emphasized love rather than punishment, a method known as the Salesian Preventive System.

 Grigio’s First Appearance

 One evening in 1852, Don Bosco was crossing late through a rough section of Turin, known as the Valdocco.
 He traveled cautiously as he had been attacked more than once.
 There were many anti-clerical factions in Italy at that time.
 Suddenly a huge gray dog trotted up to him.
 He was startled at first, but as the dog showed signs of friendliness, Don Bosco let him walk along with him.
 When they arrived at the gate of his home, known as the Oratory, the dog trotted away.
 This same scenario occurred every time he had to walk home late.
 The dog would appear out of nowhere, accompany Don Bosco to his home, and then disappear.
 He named the dog Grigio, (GREE-jo), “the gray one.”

 “Is he a Ghost?”